waldur/waldur-docs/docs/admin-guide/mastermind-configuration/notifications.md

 ### users.invitation_requested

-A notification sent to staff users so that they can approve or reject invitation.
-The recipients are active staff users.
+Sent to staff users so they can approve or reject a pending invitation.

 #### Templates